juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div class="caption" style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">Example of aliasing.
 Harmonics wrap around</i></div>

 You can see in the 1st spectral plot, that the harmonics ramp down as you would expect, but in the 2nd plot, we get unexpected harmonics in places that don't follow the pattern described above.
 This is because the harmonics that went past the Nyquist frequency were wrapped around.
-So the 8th harmonic of 29.6k, would fold over to 44,100 - 29,600 = 14,500Hz, 9th harmonic would fold over to 44,100 - 33,300 = 10,800Hz, and so on.
+So the 8th harmonic of 29.6k, would fold over to 44,100 - 29,600 = 14,500 Hz, 9th harmonic would fold over to 44,100 - 33,300 = 10,800 Hz, and so on.

 <img src="./imgs/alias_figure.png" alt="Figure demonstrating how sawtooth harmonics wrap around when they pass the Nyquist frequency" width="60%" />